Happygamer1983/LimeOS-API/docs/source/Examples.rst

 Using other Modules
 ===================
-Another important part of App development is storing or reading data from the :doc:`FileSystem API <Module APIs>` To use the non builtin modules we first need to load them with ``loadlib()`` , so lets do that
+Another important part of App development is storing or reading data from the :doc:`FileSystem API <Module APIs>`.
+To use the non builtin modules we first need to load them with ``loadlib()`` , so lets do that

 .. code-block:: luau